Johnny Olszewski: Fiscal issues

 During his county executive campaign, Olszewski said he supported raising the Maryland minimum wage to $15 an hour, saying that it would "give people a chance to earn a decent wage".
 During the 2019 legislative session, Olszewski testified in support of a bill that would raise the state's minimum wage to $15 an hour by 2026.
 In October 2020, Olszewski proposed legislation that would provide county workers with prevailing wages.
 In February 2023, Olszewski testified in support of the Fair Wage Act, a bill that would accelerate the state's incremental minimum wage increase to be $15 an hour by 2023 and index future increases to the consumer price index.

 In January 2019, Olszewski denounced the 2018–2019 United States federal government shutdown and called on federal leaders to end the impasse.
 In March 2025, he opposed the Trump administration's efforts to fire and reclassify thousands of federal workers at various agencies and supported legislation that would require the Department of Government Efficiency to comply with Freedom of Information Act (FOIA) requests.
 In October 2025, Olszewski criticized threats by the Trump administration to fire federal employees during the 2025 United States federal government shutdown, saying that Trump was treating workers as "political pawns".
 In November 2025, Olszewski said he would vote against the bipartisan agreement to end the government shutdown, saying that "any budget deal that does not have protections against future cuts is not worth the paper it's written on".

-In August 2025, Olszewski spoke at an union-organized rally at the Social Security Administration headquarters, where he said he would support the Protect America's Workforce Act, which would revoke an executive order signed by President Donald Trump that removed collective bargaining rights from workers at certain federal agencies.
+In August 2025, Olszewski spoke at a union-organized rally at the Social Security Administration headquarters, where he said he would support the Protect America's Workforce Act, which would revoke an executive order signed by President Donald Trump that removed collective bargaining rights from workers at certain federal agencies.